 Musical exploration and learning begin at home with you!
 Carnegie Hall celebrates families and music-making around the world through free digital resources.
 Visit their website to find activities and videos for children of all ages that encourage musical learning, discovery, and play.
-Explore by clicking here.
+Explore the Carnegie Hall for Families website by clicking here.

 Decoda: Sticky Notes

-Decoda Music has released a new series of online music lessons that allows the whole family to explore the building blocks of music from the comfort of your own home.
+Decoda Music has released a new series of online music lessons that encourage the whole family to explore the building blocks of music.
 Head over to the Decoda YouTube page to watch the first episode now.

 Kronos Quartet Makes Sounds With Stuff…and You Can Too

 Kronos Quartet went on a sonic scavenger hunt with composer and educator Danny Clay.
-Now it’s your turn! https://kronosquartet.org/kronos-makes-sounds-with-stuff/
+Now it’s your turn!
+Click here to learn how.